Leaflet/Leaflet.markercluster/README.md

 ## Using the plugin

-Install with npm: `npm install leaflet.markercluster`
+Install with npm: `npm install git+https://github.com/Leaflet/Leaflet.markercluster.git#v1.0.0`

 See the included examples for usage.